Canaccord Genuity Boosts Open Lending (NASDAQ:LPRO) Price Target to $45.00

-Open Lending (NASDAQ:LPRO) had its target price boosted by equities research analysts at Canaccord Genuity from $35.00 to $45.00 in a research note issued on Thursday, The Fly reports.
-The firm presently has a “buy” rating on the stock.
-Canaccord Genuity’s price objective points to a potential upside of 22.18% from the stock’s previous close.
+Open Lending (NASDAQ:LPRO) had its price target lifted by research analysts at Canaccord Genuity from $35.00 to $45.00 in a research report issued on Wednesday, Benzinga reports.
+The brokerage currently has a “buy” rating on the stock.
+Canaccord Genuity’s target price indicates a potential upside of 13.44% from the stock’s current price.

-Several other equities research analysts also recently weighed in on the company.
-Deutsche Bank Aktiengesellschaft increased their price objective on Open Lending from $35.00 to $50.00 in a report on Monday, December 14th.
-DA Davidson increased their price objective on Open Lending from $31.00 to $45.00 in a report on Wednesday, January 20th.
-Raymond James increased their price objective on Open Lending from $55.00 to $58.00 and gave the company a “strong-buy” rating in a report on Wednesday.
-The Goldman Sachs Group increased their price objective on Open Lending from $24.00 to $35.00 and gave the company a “buy” rating in a report on Thursday, November 12th.
-Finally, B. Riley assumed coverage on Open Lending in a report on Friday, November 13th.
-They issued a “neutral” rating and a $30.00 price objective for the company.
-They noted that the move was a valuation call.
-Two research analysts have rated the stock with a hold rating, ten have assigned a buy rating and one has assigned a strong buy rating to the company.
-Open Lending has an average rating of “Buy” and an average price target of $41.42.
+A number of other research analysts also recently weighed in on LPRO.
+Zacks Investment Research downgraded Open Lending from a “buy” rating to a “hold” rating in a research note on Tuesday, February 23rd.
+Northland Securities lifted their target price on Open Lending from $35.00 to $40.00 and gave the stock an “outperform” rating in a research note on Wednesday, March 10th.
+Needham & Company LLC began coverage on Open Lending in a report on Wednesday, February 10th.
+They set a “buy” rating and a $50.00 price target for the company.
+Raymond James lifted their price target on Open Lending from $55.00 to $58.00 and gave the stock a “strong-buy” rating in a report on Tuesday.
+Finally, Deutsche Bank Aktiengesellschaft lifted their price objective on Open Lending from $35.00 to $50.00 in a report on Monday, December 14th.
+Two analysts have rated the stock with a hold rating, ten have given a buy rating and one has given a strong buy rating to the company’s stock.
+Open Lending presently has a consensus rating of “Buy” and an average price target of $41.42.

 Open Lending Company Profile